|Rating:||8.4 / 10|

 |Versatility||1.6 / 2|

-Over the past two years I have been scanning the internet for a new cold weather sleeping bag.
+For a number of years I scanned the internet for a new cold weather sleeping bag.
 Apart from keeping me warm in temperatures around -7° Celcius I wanted a bag that weighs very little and packs down to almost nothing.
 To clarify my need, I didn’t need ‘just one bag’ for all my needs year round as I already own a lighter weight option that meets my needs for when it’s warm.
 Achieving these criteria meant I was going to be in the upper end of the down bag price range (as opposed to the synthetic bag end).

 For a while now I have had my eye on the Spark range of bags from Sea to Summit; these bags really caught my eye when they came onto the market a few years ago.
 The Spark bag range consists of five models (Spark 0, 1, 2, 3 and 4) which provide a varying degree of warmth from summertime to full on winter and which come in regular and long lengths to ensure you get the appropriate sized bag for your height.
 There can be no doubt that this bag range is aimed at serious hikers, in fact Sea to Summit advertises the Spark SPIII bag as ‘ultra-light and technical’ for those who want maximum warmth with minimum weight.
 This is achieved by stripping out a few features combined with the use of 850+ loft goose down.